 Botox is an injectable treatment used to soften expression lines by temporarily reducing muscle activity.
-The treatment is widely known, but is often interpreted in different ways.
-This page is designed as a definitive decision-making resource: what Botox is, how it works, what results are realistic, how long the effects last, what the costs are, what real experiences actually show, and how to compare doctors and clinics.
-Factual, independent, and written from the perspective of European medical practice.
+The treatment is widely recognised, although it is often interpreted in different ways.
+This page provides a clear overview to support informed decision-making: what Botox is, how it works, what results may be expected, how long the effects may last, typical costs, patient experiences, and how to compare qualified practitioners and clinics.

 Botox in brief